Coburg and the Queen

-Tour of Coburg: Via the market square and past Eherburg Castle, climb the Veste Coburg, also known as the "Franconian Crown", and enjoy the breathtaking view over the city.
+Tour of Coburg: Via the market square and past Ehrenburg Castle, you climb the Veste Coburg, also known as the "Franconian Crown", and enjoy the breathtaking view over the city.

-A city tour for explorers and culture lovers
+A city tour for culture lovers and explorers

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

 It is just under a kilometre from the station to Ehrenburg Castle.
-From Lossaustraße, turn left into Mohrenstraße and along the Kleine Mauer to Theaterplatz with the Landestheater.
+From LossaustraĂźe, turn left into MohrenstraĂźe and along the Kleine Mauer to Theaterplatz with the Landestheater.

 Duke Ernst II had the neoclassical building constructed as a court theatre in the 1840s.
 Today, the state theatre presents the three sections of opera/operetta, drama and ballet here.
 It is one of the most magnificent theatre buildings in Bavaria and, with 488 seats and 100 standing places, also one of the largest.
 The Free State of Bavaria has co-financed 40 per cent of the theatre's operations since 1920.